-Tell Congress: No Backroom Deals for Tobacco and Polluters
+Tell Congress to Oppose Backroom Deals for Tobacco and Polluters

-Please take a few minutes to make a big difference.
-Call your 2 U.S. senators and 1 U.S. House member today and ask them to oppose backroom deals that will benefit polluters and the tobacco industry at the expense of our health.
+- To have an even greater impact, please take a few minutes to call your 2 U.S. senators and 1 U.S. House member today and ask them to oppose backroom deals that will benefit polluters and the tobacco industry at the expense of our health.